 When unicast MAC address filtering is enabled, the switch drops packets with specific source or destination MAC addresses.
 This feature is disabled by default and only supports unicast static addresses.
-You can enable and configure this feature only if your switch is running the EI.

 Follow these guidelines when using this feature:

 • Multicast MAC addresses, broadcast MAC addresses, and router MAC addresses are not supported.
 If you specify one of these addresses when entering the mac address-table static mac-addr vlan vlan-id drop global configuration command, one of these messages appears: